-Winter is long and summer is active in the 8.4 million acre Gates of the Arctic National Park & Preserve in northern Alaska.
+Winter is long and summer is short in the 8.4 million acre Gates of the Arctic National Park & Preserve in northern Alaska.
 Flanked to the north by the North Slope and Arctic Coastal Plain, and to the south by the Yukon River upland drainages of northern Interior boreal forest and wetlands, the climate of the area is a land of extremes.

 Your ability to deal with the rapidly changing weather in and around Gates of the Arctic National Park & Preserve could well determine the level of satisfaction you derive from your trip into the Arctic.
 Be prepared for rapid, severe changes in the weather.
 One sudden rainstorm, in or near your travel region, can cause streams and rivers to rise suddenly.
 In the mountains, far from the trees of the lowlands where wildfires create their own weather, rising thermals can cause severe lightning, hail, and torrential rain storms.
 Since most travel in the park and preserve involves river and stream crossings, it is important to consider potential changes in water levels.
 Choose your clothing, gear, and amount of food with great care, as the weather often changes rates of travel, routes, and pickup schedules.